wish-logger/andromeda/SECURITY.md

 ### How to Report a Vulnerability

-Please report security vulnerabilities by sending an message to:

-`thximpulse` on discord
+Please report security vulnerabilities by sending an message to `thximpulse` on discord

 Please include the following information: